 What does an MBA in information technology management focus on?

-This degree examines the strategic role of information technology systems in an organization through the lens of leadership, business, and project management.
+An MBA in IT management examines the strategic role of information technology systems in an organization through the lens of leadership, business, and project management.

 Most MBA programs, whether general or specialized, require students to complete foundational courses in business theory and practice, including:

 Accounting and finance

 Human resource management